deanna-stover/coursesCNU/2020/engl350fall2020.md

-# Syllabus - IDST 270
+# Syllabus - ENGL 350

-## Introduction to Digital Humanities
+## Writing for the Digital Humantiies

 _____